-This movement of Cougars out of their birth territory and into other Cougar habitats helps reduce breeding between closely related individuals and maintains a more genetically diverse population.
+This movement of cougars out of their birth territory and into other cougar habitats helps reduce breeding between closely related individuals and maintains a more genetically diverse population.
 Any future offspring would be less prone to diseases or genetic mutations.

-One species’ ability to survive in such diverse environments is another clue to the mystery of their survival during the last extinction event.
+This ability to survive in such diverse environments is another clue to the mystery of their survival during the last extinction event.

 Cougars in North America once inhabited most states stretching from the east coast to the west.
 However, due to relentless hunting and persecution, by the 1900s, their range had been reduced to one-third of its original size.

 One resilient population did survive.
 In Florida, an isolated wild population is known as the Florida Panther.
 Thanks to protection laws and conservation, the territory range is slowly increasing.